spec-framework/documentation/output/book.md

-###2\.3\.  the *defaultSpec* method <sub>\(the MVP Presenter\)</sub>
+###2\.3\.  the *layouting* method <sub>\(the MVP Presenter\)</sub>

 This method specifies the layout of the different widgets in the UI\.It also specifies how a widget reacts when the window is resized\.

+For the same UI multiple layouts can be described, and when the UI is built a specific layout can be specified\.If no specific layout is given, the layouting method returned by the lookup mechanism will be used\.

+The lookup mechanism search on class side in the whole class hierarchy for a method with the pragma *<spec: \#default>*\.If multiple exists, the first one found will be used\.If none is found and only one method has the pragma *<spec>*, this method is used\.Otherwise an error is raised\.

-For the same UI multiple layouts can be described, and when the UI is built a specific layout can be specified\.If no specific layout is given, the layout returned by the `defaultSpec` method will be used\.This method is on class side because it returns a value that usually is the same for all the instances\.Put differently, usually all the instances of the same user interface have the same layout and hence this can be considered as being a class\-side accessor for a class variable\.Note that the lookup for the spec method to use starts on instance side, which allows a UI to have a more specific layout depending on the state of the instance\.
+This method is on class side because it returns a value that usually is the same for all the instances\.Put differently, usually all the instances of the same user interface have the same layout and hence this can be considered as being a class\-side accessor for a class variable\.Note that the lookup for the spec method to use starts on instance side, which allows a UI to have a more specific layout depending on the state of the instance\.

-The simpliest example of such a method is laying out just one widget\.The example [2\.2](#fig:ex_layout1) presents such a layout\.It returns a layout in which just one widget is added: the widget contained in `theList` instance variable\.
+The simpliest example of such a method is laying out just one widget\.The example [2\.3](#fig:ex_layout1) presents such a layout\.It returns a layout in which just one widget is added: the widget contained in `theList` instance variable\.